 It has four sensors that increase the coverage area of the helmet.
 It also has glass sensors and shade adjustment properties for full and maximum protection.
 It is solar-powered with removable backup batteries that ensure you will not experience a power break when it is in use.

 This is an ideal auto-darkening welding helmet that has a big front panel, its heat resistant; it’s fully concealed and affordable.
 For easy and quick work set up, you should secure yourself a Lincoln helmet and enjoy one of the most appealing welding experiences.
 It has been applauded as a top welding helmet by welding helmet reviews.

+The Hobart 770890 is now our go to pick for the Hobart line of welding helmets.
+(Especially if you are looking for a no frills, but solid long lasting helmet) Previously we recommended the similar Hobart 770756, but it seems this helmet is a little more difficult to come by.
 This is a greatly advanced and exceptionally powerful helmet in terms of its screen.
 It provides a viewing area of seven square inches and has three sensors that make it outperform other welding helmets.